mayank26saxena/Bollywood-Movie-Data/wikipedia-data/README.md

 	male_verb.csv	- Contains verbs used for males generated using Stanford Dependency Parser songsDB.csv - contains sountrack information
 	songsFrequency.csv- contains soundtrack frequency
+	image_and_plot_mentions_fequency.csv - contains poster mentions and text mentions for males and females in each movie